PlumpMath/weibofirewall/README.md

 #### With the ADVP at GSAPP - http://advp.gsapp.org

 SHORT SUMMARY:
 These scripts grab image-laden posts from the friends ofa Sina Weibo account, and tracks the posts for sudden deletions (aka censorship).
+The scripts then massage the data out to a CSV file, which can then be read by a visualization client.

 LONGER SUMMARY:
 * Detecting the deletion of a post is only possible by frequently checking the post at regular intervals.
 Given a desired interval, the script automatically calculates the number of posts trackable given the API rate limit.